Reducing Small Sea Scallop and Sand Dollar Catch Through Dredge Bag Modifications

 GENERAL DESCRIPTION:

-To do this, we are testing different modifications to the standard scallop dredge bag.
+To do this, we tested different modifications to the standard scallop dredge bag.
 The standard regulatory size for steel rings in the dredge bag is currently four inches.
-In collaboration with commercial fishing vessels, we are testing this standard bag against three modified bag designs in at-sea trials: one is a standard bag with stretched-out rings and chains, and two bags are experimental, both incorporating larger ring sizes.
-The data will be used to determine how effective these bag modifications are at reducing large catches of sand dollars and small scallops.
-Additionally, we will determine whether these modifications improve the catch of larger-sized scallops, thereby creating another option for fishermen to increase fishing effort efficiency.
+In collaboration with commercial fishing vessels, we tested this standard bag against three modified bag designs in at-sea trials: a standard bag with stretched-out rings and chains, and two bags that incorporated larger ring sizes.
+The data is being used to determine how effective these bag modifications are at reducing large catches of sand dollars and small scallops.
+Additionally, we evaluated whether these modifications improve the catch of larger-sized scallops, thereby creating another option for fishermen to increase fishing effort efficiency.

 Project goals: